Let’s talk about the story of Skyrim, shall we?

 Alduin fights just like every other dragon!
 In fact, he is even LESS of a challenge than the other dragons!
 Why?
 Because now there’s FOUR of you fighting him, and THREE of you CAN’T DIE!

 It’s not a question of “IF” you will win, as much as “WHEN”.
 There’s no clever new strategy, no feeling that this is anything special.
 Just the same strategy you use on all other dragons.
-Run around and fire arrows until he lands (after all, it’s not like you actually NEED the Dragonrend shout to make him land) and beat the shit out of him until he flies away or dies.
+Run around and fire arrows until he lands (after all, it’s not like you actually NEED the Dragonrend shout to make him land) and beat the shit out of him until he flies away.
+Rinse and repeat until he dies.